mdjahidhasan009/JavaScript-Note/variable/object.md

 }
 ```

+### `Object.defineProperty()`
-### Creating a Non-Enumerable Property
+### Creating a Non-Enumerable Property / Define property on Object constructor

+The `Object. defineProperty()` static method is used to define a new property directly on an object instance, or modify
+an existing property on an object, and returns the object.
+Also, the property created by `Object.defineProperty()` is a
-To create a non-enumerable property, we use `Object.defineProperty()`.
-This is a special method for creating
-non-enumerable properties in JavaScript.
+non-enumerable property, This is a special method for creating non-enumerable properties in JavaScript property will be
+defined on the instance it is applied to.

 ```javascript
 var person = {